agude/agude.github.io/_books/surface_detail.md

 allows one version to be turned off, confident that his larger "self" persists.

 There are several twists.
-Veppers, clearly evil, is revealed to be (for his own benefit) on the anti-hell side.
+Veppers, the primary antagonist, is revealed to be (for his own benefit) on the anti-hell side.
 The Culture's neutrality is ambiguous---they want to end the hells but have pledged not to interfere.
 The most significant twist comes in the epilogue: Vatueil is revealed to be Cheradenine Zakalwe from {{ c3 }}.
 This implies that Special Circumstances has